jessamillz/vibes-based-meal-planner/docs/SRS.md

 ## **2. Functional Requirements**
 ### **2.1 Core Features (MVP)**
 ✅ Users can select a mood/vibe, and the app suggests meals accordingly.
 ✅ Fetch meal data using **Spoonacular API** based on predefined vibe categories.
 ✅ Weather-based meal recommendations using **OpenWeather API**.
 ✅ Users can schedule meals manually.
 ✅ Users can add take-out and restaurant meals with custom notes.
 ✅ Basic Google Calendar integration for syncing planned meals.

 ### **2.2 Future Enhancements**
 💡 Shared meal planning (invite spouse, friends, etc.).
 💡 User accounts & authentication (save preferences, history).
 💡 AI-based personalized recommendations based on user choices.
+💡 Flip a coin to pick between two options.
+💡 Add a carousel-style swipe, or
+---💡 Show “More Recipes” button if user wants to expand all

 ---